 The Board of Directors shall appoint the Audit, Investment and Finance Committee from those names presented by the President.
 The committee shall consist of at least five active members of the Association.
-Additionally, the WSAC Vice President and the Secretary/Treasurer are mandatory members with two year terms.
+Additionally, the WSAC 1st Vice President and 2nd Vice President are mandatory members with two-year terms.
 The remaining members serve a three year term.